 “The father and son both placed flowers into their vases and changed it every morning.
 As for the son, he always ran to check up on his flowers like every second he got.
 If you had been there yourself, you would have noticed that the flowers seemed to give the vases life.”

 “Why is the potter a male?
 Females can also be potters, you know?”

 The corners of my lips dropped.
 “Ok.
 No, the potter’s son would rather be a girl.”

 “Hmm, it will be much better if both of them were females.”

 I ignored her and continued with the story.
 “One day, the daughter noticed a talking doll on display in the window of her shop as she skipped by from school.
 The shopkeeper noticed she had been standing there for a while and asked if she wanted it.
 She nodded happily but she did not have money and she knew her father would not give her any too.
-That is when she suggested giving her vase in exchange and the shopkeeper, who knew of the famous works of the potter and its worldwide acclaim, agreed happily.”
+That is when she suggested giving her vase in exchange and the shopkeeper, who knew her father and his famous works with its worldwide acclaim, agreed happily.”

 “What?
 What a cruel shopkeeper; that is a rip-off!”
 She gave me a disapproving look.
-“Is the assistant a male? ” I shook my head and she chuckled.
+“Is the shopkeeper a male? ” I shook my head and she chuckled.

 Then, I turned to look at her.
 “Can I finish?”